signal11/hidapi/README.txt

 Build Instructions
 -------------------
+To build the console test program:
   Windows:
     Build the .sln file in the windows/ directory.
   Linux:
     cd to the linux/ directory and run make.
   Mac OS X:
     cd to the mac/ directory and run make.

 To build the Test GUI:
+  The test GUI uses Fox toolkit, available from www.fox-toolkit.org.
+  On Debian-based systems such as Ubuntu, install Fox using the following:
+	sudo apt-get install libfox-1.6-dev
+  On Mac OSX, install Fox from ports:
+	sudo port install fox
+  On Windows, download the hidapi-externals.zip file from the main download site and extract it just outside of hidapi, so that hidapi-externals and hidapi are on the same level, as shown:

+     Parent_Folder
+       |
+       +hidapi
+       +hidapi-externals

+  Then to build:
-  On Windows, build the .sln file in the hidtest/ directory.
+    On Windows, build the .sln file in the testgui/ directory.
-  On Linux and Mac, run make from the hidtest/ directory.
+    On Linux and Mac, run make from the testgui/ directory.

 To build using the DDK (old method):